NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

     2. Expand **Workflows** (double click) and locate your submitted workflow (identified by timestamp if necessary).

-    3. Monitor the status of each workflow and the contained modules:
+    3. Monitor the status of the workflow and the contained modules:

        - **Green**: Completed successfully
        - **Yellow**: Currently running